 Do you have ambitions of becoming a nurse?
 Nursing is one of the noblest professions there is as you get to play a vital role in the healthcare system and help people in need every single day.
 Nursing is a way of life more than simply a career which means that there is a strong sense of community in the nursing industry.
 Still, you must also know that it is incredibly demanding and can be highly competitive for specific roles.
-There is the chance for progression and development in nursing, though, so it can be a lucrative path to follow.
+There is the chance for progression and development in nursing, though, by always learning or earning advanced degrees by enrolling in online DNP programs, so it can be a lucrative path to follow.
 Here are a few handy tips for any aspiring nurses.

 Develop Soft Skills

 Nursing is a role which will require excellent soft skills.
 You need to determine what areas are strengths and which are weaknesses and then take steps to improve any weaknesses which will help you to excel in all areas of the role.
 A few of the main soft skills to focus on include:

 - Communication skills